mendrik/feather/feather-docs/content/basics/index.md

 bindings (@Bind({bequeath: true)) from parent widgets and transformers:
 ```<div>{{parentProperty.x.y.z:caculate}}</div>```

+{{< note title="Note" >}}
+Don't confuse inherited properties as class inherited ones.
+For a child widget to access parent widget's
+properties, the widget must be either added to a parent't widget array or referenced somewhere in the
+template rendering hierarchy.
+{{< /note >}}

 ## Imports

 Feather doesn't use any module loaders, so the imports are written like this: